 EDM musicians may partner with record labels for music production, distribution, and promotion.
 However, this partnership often involves sharing a percentage of their income with the label.
 A contract with a record label can impact an EDM artist’s control over their brand, including decisions about music releases and image portrayal.

-Artists should weigh the pros and cons of signing with a record label, considering their personal values and the potential loss of independence.
+Artists should weigh the pros and cons of signing with a record label, considering their values and the potential loss of independence.
 Alternatives to traditional record labels exist, such as ‘record label as a service’ companies, which offer services for a fee rather than taking rights to the artist’s brand.

 Avoiding overbooking and being selective with gigs can prevent physical and emotional exhaustion, prioritizing well-being over financial gain.
 Having a supportive management and personal network that prioritizes the artist’s health is vital for a sustainable career.
 Networking with other artists and industry professionals is crucial for building relationships that can enhance an EDM artist’s career.